foretoo/round-polygon/README.md

 ```
 ### Segments

-from v0.6.8 utilite provides a special `getSegments` function to extract points of segments of every arc.
+from v0.6.8 package goes with a special `getSegments` function to calculate points of segments of every arc.
 It takes array of rounded points, type of arc division (by `LENGTH` of segments or by `AMOUNT` of points) and a value of this type.
 It return array of `{ x, y }` points.

 ```javascript
 import { getSegments, Point } from "round-polygon"